patricktcoakley/JavaFXTableViewDemo/README.md

 This example application connects to a sample database included with MySQL and produces a TableView using a join operation on an actor's first name, last name, the films they starred in, and their release date.
-The example application was created to learn more about working with JavaFX and databases, and is not representative of best practices.
-It was made within the constraints of the predefined database model and is simply meant to work as a basic working prototype.
+The example application was created to learn more about working with databases in JavaFX prior to working on a bigger project.

 [Screenshot](screen.png)